 What is the basic information about the screening?

-- Location: Student Counseling Services (second floor Auburn University Medical Clinic, Suite 2086)
+- Location: Student Counseling and Psychological Services (second floor Auburn University Medical Clinic, Suite 2086)

 - Time Commitment: The screening itself lasts 1.5-2 hours.
 There is also a 30-minute follow-up session that occurs about 1-2 weeks following the screening appointment to communicate the results and recommendations to you.
 You will also have to complete paperwork prior to the screening date that should take no more than 30 minutes.